Things to look for when selecting backlink sites for SEO

 Backlinks vs Outbound links

 Check the difference between backlinks and outbound links.
 This shows how many backlinks the site is getting and how many backlinks the site is giving out.
 If there are more number of backlinks than outbound links, that means the site is receiving more backlinks than it’s giving out, which is good.
-But if there are more outgoing links and the difference between backlinks and outbound links is huge, then that site is probably being used as a link farm, and its best avoid those kind of sites.
+But if there are more outbound links and the difference between backlinks and outbound links is huge, then that site is probably being used as a link farm, and its best avoid those kind of sites.

 Authority score (Domain rating / Domain authority)

 This is sort of a superficial metric made up by the SEO tool companies.
-At one point I think this used to have some importance, but now this doesn’t need to be given priority in my opinion.
+At one point I think this used to have some importance, but now this doesn’t need to be given priority (in my opinion).
 I look for a minimum authority score of around 30 for a backlink site, if it’s a little bit below that, I still don’t mind.
 Traffic, outbound links and overall content are much more important compared to this.

 Overall site content